Tiny-Earth/DemoSite/site/src/inclusive.md

 ## Learning Objectives

+!!! compat ""
     By the end of this module, you will be able to...

     - Justify why inclusive learning matters for increasing diversity in STEM.
     - Explain how instructors, students, curriculum, and pedagogy can influence course climate.
     - Practice applying the five dimensions of inclusive teaching to your course.

 ---